FreeOpcUa/opcua-asyncio/docs/usage/common/node-nodeid.rst

 The NodeId Class
 ================

-The :class:`asyncua.ua.uatypes.NodeId` class is used as a reference to :class:`~asyncua.common.node.Node`'s and is used on the server and client side to access nodes.
-The two classes :class:`~asyncua.ua.uatypes.NodeId` and :class:`~asyncua.common.node.Node` should not be confused: The NodeId is a reference to the actual Node and does not provide direct access to the Node.
-To learn more about the Node class, head over to :ref:`usage/common/node-class:the node class`.
+:class:`asyncua.ua.uatypes.NodeId` objects are used as unique ids for :class:`~asyncua.common.node.Node`'s and are therefore used on the server and client side to access specific nodes.
+The two classes :class:`~asyncua.ua.uatypes.NodeId` and :class:`~asyncua.common.node.Node` should not be confused: The NodeId is the unique identiefier of an actual Node.
+While the NodeId is used to identify a specific node, the Node object can be used to access the underlaying data.
+To learn more about the Node class, head over to :ref:`usage/common/node-nodeid:the node class`.

 A NodeId contains two main informations which allow a unique mapping in the opc-ua address space:
 The :attr:`~asyncua.ua.uatypes.NodeId.Identifier` and the :attr:`~asyncua.ua.uatypes.NodeId.NamespaceIndex`.
 In addition there is the :attr:`~asyncua.ua.uatypes.NodeId.NodeIdType` attribute which is used to specify which opc-ua type is used for the Identifier.
+In addition to the :class:`~asyncua.ua.uatypes.NodeId` class, there is also the a :class:`~asyncua.ua.uatypes.ExpandedNodeId` which adds the :attr:`~asyncua.ua.uatypes.ExpandedNodeId.NamespaceUri` and :attr:`~asyncua.ua.uatypes.ExpandedNodeId.ServerIndex` attributes to make the ID unique accross different servers and namespaces.

 Creating NodeId's